sky-uk/kfp-operator/docs-gen/content/docs/platform-engineers/configuration/providers/kfp.md

 - **API** : Implements the [openapi spec for provider services](../overview/#api).

 - **Event Handling**: The KFP provider creates run-completion events when reading the status of workflows triggered by Kubeflow.
-These events are then processed and sent to the operators webhook to update the status of the run.
+These events are then processed and sent to the operator's webhook to update the status of the run.